stephencweiss/stephencharlesweiss.com/content/blog/2019-06-17/chai-database-pool-connections.md

 $
 ```

-Bottom line, if using database connections in your tests and you’re finding that not all of your tests are running - try refactoring so that you only have one connection per group.
+Bottom line, if using database connections in your tests and you're finding that not all of your tests are running - try refactoring so that you only have one connection per group.